-Multiple strategies are planned to ensure the Oregon Transportation Commission hears a diversity of perspectives before decision-making on selected alternatives for I-205, equity and mobility strategies and, in the future, toll policies and rates.
+Multiple strategies are underway to ensure the Oregon Transportation Commission and ODOT staff hear from community members in the Portland metro area including Southwest Washington before decision-making on selected alternatives for both I-205 and I-5, equity and mobility strategies and, in the future, toll policies and rates.

 Planned strategies include:

 Equity and Mobility Advisory Committee

 - Equitable and focused engagement with people who have been historically and are currently underrepresented and underserved or who have low incomes

 - Broad public and community engagement with both in-person events and online tools